 With culinary destinations in New York, London, Miami, Las Vegas, Montreal and Athens, Estiatorio Milos brings local ingredients to the limelight—including seafood straight from the Sea of Cortez—while still offering international flair.

-Be prepared to choose your catch from a 230-square-foot display of options set on crushed ice or indulge in the raw bar of whole-fish sashimi and tartare.
-And, with Chef Spiliadis’ Greek influences, you’ll need to indulge in the Milos Special at least once: crispy eggplant and zucchini over house-made tzatziki and Kefalograviera cheese.
+Choose your catch from a 230-square-foot display of options set on crushed ice or indulge in the raw bar of whole-fish sashimi and tartare.
+With Chef Spiliadis’ Greek influences, you’ll need to indulge in the Milos Special at least once: crispy eggplant and zucchini over house-made tzatziki and Kefalograviera cheese.

 Tourists and East Cape real estate owners should keep this list of must-visit restaurants handy to explore all the area has to offer.